Last updated: October 30, 2024

 - Eastern European Roma

-Since launching Genetic Communities in 2019, Ancestry has updated them at least twice a year.
+Since launching ancestral journeys in 2019, Ancestry has updated them at least twice a year.
 (They announced updates twice in 2019 after the initial launch; twice in 2020; and this is already the second time in 2021.)
-See our full description of AncestryDNA’s Genetic Communities (we try to keep these updated!).
+See our full description of AncestryDNA’s ancestral journeys (we try to keep these updated!).

-So we expect more and more new Communities to be forthcoming—and more detailed resolution of existing Communities.
+So we expect more and more new ancestral journeys to be forthcoming—and more detailed resolution of existing journeys.
 “Don’t worry if yours isn’t here yet,” Jayne assures us.
 “Just buckle your seat belt and hold on.
 It’s coming!”

 We get so many questions on DNA ethnicity, we’ve created a detailed list of FAQs and a free downloadable guide.
 They’re yours for the enjoying!